markbaaijens/web-demo/README.md

 # web-demo
-Demo for web-app; 3-tier; rest-api written in flask/python
+Demo for web-app, 3-tier.
+The rest-api written in flask/python.
+The API has several data-models to choose from, including flatfile, sqlite, mysql, etc.

 ## Requirements
 OS: